 These algorithms power the technology we use every day: inbox filters, social media feeds, predictive text, online shopping recommendations, and virtual assistants like Alexa and Siri.
 If you’ve used Google Home or iMessage today, you’ve already experienced AI technology.
 For example, iMessage’s predictive text algorithm analyzes the patterns in your text messages and uses it to suggest words and phrases as you type.

 Artificial intelligence has so many different uses, and its breadth allows more than just the information technology field to benefit.
 Manufacturing companies, financial analysts, and even biologists use AI to process data and identify trends that would take human minds years of constant dissection to solve.
+Marketing companies and students use chatbots like ChatGPT to generate content.

 Is AI Dangerous?